RP01XXX/CTF-Writeups/CyberAdventTHM-2022Readme.md

 - cache: Get the latest cached version by the Google search engine.
 For example, cache:tryhackme.com.

-- Questions 1: What is the name of the Registrar for the domain santagift.shop?
+## Questions 1: What is the name of the Registrar for the domain santagift.shop?
 - Go to icann.org and search it

-- Question 2: Find the website's source code (repository) on github.com and open the file containing sensitive credentials.
+## Question 2: Find the website's source code (repository) on github.com and open the file containing sensitive credentials.
 Can you find the flag?
 - Go to github and search the website.

-- Question 3: What is the name of the file containing passwords?
+## Question 3: What is the name of the file containing passwords?
 -Go through the readme in the github to find this answer

-- Question 4: What is the name of the QA server associated with the website?
+## Question 4: What is the name of the QA server associated with the website?
 - Look at the comments in the file

-- Question 5: What is the DB_PASSWORD that is being reused between the QA and PROD environments?
+## Question 5: What is the DB_PASSWORD that is being reused between the QA and PROD environments?
 - Scroll down for the password

 # Day 4: Scanning through the snow

-- Question 1: What is the name of the HTTP server running on the remote host?
+## Question 1: What is the name of the HTTP server running on the remote host?
 - Simply run an nmap scan to discover services running on the machine sudo nmap -sV -p80 X.X.X.X
 - We are looking at port 80 because it is the default port for HTTP.

-- Question 2: What is the name of the service running on port 22 on the QA server?
+## Question 2: What is the name of the service running on port 22 on the QA server?
 - This is simply knowing your ports!

-- Question 3: What flag can you find after successfully accessing the Samba service?
+## Question 3: What flag can you find after successfully accessing the Samba service?
 - To list to the SMB server: smbclient -L \\\\X.X.X.X -u USERNAME
 - To connect smbclient \\\\X.X.X.X\SHARE -u USERNAME
 - To get a file type GET FILENAME

-- Question 4: What is the password for the username santahr?
+## Question 4: What is the password for the username santahr?
 - GET userlist

+# Day 5: Bruteforing He Knows When You're Awake

+## Question 1: Use Hydra to find the VNC password of the target with IP address MACHINE_IP.
+What is the password?
+You need to brute force the VNC login with hydra hydra -P /usr/share/wordlist/rockyou.txt X.X.X.X vnc

+## Question 2: Using a VNC client on the AttackBox, connect to the target of IP address MACHINE_IP.
+What is the flag written on the target’s screen?
+- Use remina to login and the wordlist is present.